AmrAlshatnawi/MedAI/README.md

 # MedAI
-## Medical AI and Data
-## This repo is still under development
+## MedAI is an application that currently has two tools:

+#### Medical Assistance: Using LLMs, this tool provides the user with answers to health-related questions.
+#### Data Viewer: This tool allows users to quickly get insights about their data.

+#### We plan to continue making improvements, as well as adding new tools to this application.

-Link to the App [https://med-ai-data.streamlit.app/](https://med-ai-data.streamlit.app/)
+#### Link to the App [https://med-ai-data.streamlit.app/](https://med-ai-data.streamlit.app/)